 About 12,000 years ago, as we went into this global warming event that took us from this last glacial into the present interglacial, Ireland and the

-northern latitudes as a whole actually got cooler.
-So one point to make here is that just because you have global warming, it doesn't get warm immediately everywhere.
+“We really are seeing the disappearance of whole ecological niches, which means extinctions.”northern latitudes as a whole actually got cooler.
+So one point to make here is that just because you have global warming, it doesn’t get warm immediately everywhere.
 Climate changes, but in this case it actually got cooler.
 And the reason is because there was a flood of fresh water into the North Atlantic, which changed the oceanic circulation that actually keeps northern latitudes a little warmer than they would be otherwise.

 With that cooling event, vegetation in Ireland couldn’t support these Irish elk anymore and they rapidly went extinct there.
 Now in other parts of their range where they could just simply move in response to the climate change and find a favorable habitat, they were able to hang on much longer, finally going extinct around 7, 000 years ago.

-: Climate change is not something that's going to just have effects in the future, but man-made climate change is already starting to have an impact now.
+e360: Climate change is not something that’s going to just have effects in the future, but man-made climate change is already starting to have an impact now.
 What are some of the most important changes?

-: We're seeing a lot of things over the past few years that are giving ecologists cause to worry.
+Barnosky: We’re seeing a lot of things over the past few years that are giving ecologists cause to worry.
 I think probably the biggest cause for worry is we really are seeing the disappearance of whole ecological niches, which means extinctions.

 Think of what’s happening with polar bears.
 As the Arctic melts, their range dramatically decreases, and they’re basically on the way out.
 The same thing is happening with several species that tend to live at the cool tops of mountains.
 As those mountaintops heat up, they get too warm and dry to support the species that have been adapted to live in those places, and those species are disappearing because their ecological niches are disappearing.
 An example of that are pikas in the southwestern U.S.